wein.plus

 Log in Become a Member

 The red grape variety (also Seibel 8357) is an interspecific new breeding between Seibel 6150 (Seibel 405 x Flot Rouge) x Seibel 5455 (Plantet).
-It contains genes from Vitis aestivalis, Vitis berlandieri, Vitis cinerea, Vitis rupestris and Vitis vinifera.
-The hybrid was crossed in France at the beginning of the 20th century by the breeder Albert Seibel (1844-1936).
-The late-maturing, high-yielding vine is susceptible to anthracnose.
-It yields dark-coloured, tannin-rich red wines, which are mainly used as Teinturier (dyer's grapes) due to their colouring power.
-At the beginning of the 1960s, it was still cultivated on around 1,200 hectares of vineyards in the south of France.
-However, due to the EU ban on hybrids in the meantime, there was heavy grubbing-up.
-Since 2008, the variety has been officially permitted again in France and is cultivated on eight hectares in the Loire region.
-There are also tiny populations in the two US states of New York and Pennsylvania (0.3 ha).
-In 2016, a total of eight hectares of vineyards were designated (Kym Anderson statistics).
+It contains genes from Vitis aestivalis, Vitis berlandieri, Vitis cinerea, Vitis rupestris, and Vitis vinifera.
+The crossing of the hybrids took place in the early 20th century in France by the breeder Albert Seibel (1844-1936).
+The late ripening grape varieties, yield vine is susceptible to anthracnose.
+It produces dark-colored, tannins red wines, which are primarily used as teinturier (dye grape) due to their color strength.
+In the early 1960s, it was still cultivated on about 1,200 hectares of vineyard area in southern France.

 Voices of our members